blackw1ng/FritzBox-monitor/README.md

 # FritzBox-monitor
 Monitor FritzBox metrics via a telegraf/influxdb/grafana stack that reads data from TR-064

-## Background
-I have a FritzBox 7490 at home, which is connected to a vDSL 100/40 line - I was wondering regarding my traffic patterns, as well as things like connected WiFi clients, DSL line capacity and so on.

 ## What you get....
 ![Grafana dashboard](grafana-fritzbox-dashboard.jpg?raw=true)
 * Includes current DSL rates, possible line rates (over time)